nextflow-io/website/content/blog/2016/docker-and-nextflow.md

     # File Author / Maintainer
     MAINTAINER Evan Floden <evanfloden@gmail.com>

-This sets the base distribution for our Docker image to be debian v8.4, a lightweight linux distribution that is ideally suited to the task.
-We must also specify the maintainer of Docker image.
+This sets the base distribution for our Docker image to be Debian v8.4, a lightweight Linux distribution that is ideally suited to the task.
+We must also specify the maintainer of the Docker image.

 Next we update the repository sources and install some essential tools such as `wget` and `perl`.

-    # Update the repository sources list
+    # Update the repository sources list and install the components
-    RUN apt-get update

-    # Install compiler and perl stuff
-    RUN apt-get install --yes --no-install-recommends \
+    RUN apt-get update && apt-get install --yes --no-install-recommends \
         wget \
         git \
         cmake \
         build-essential \
         gcc-multilib \
-        perl
+        perl \
+        cpanminus

 Notice that we use the command `RUN` before each line.
-The `RUN` instruction executes commands as if they are performed from the terminal shell
+The `RUN` instruction executes commands as if they are performed from the terminal shell.

+Also, notice that is a good practice, in order to reduce the size of the final Docker image, to group as many as possible commands in the same `RUN` statement.
+See [here](https://blog.replicated.com/2016/02/05/refactoring-a-dockerfile-for-image-size/) and [here] for more best practices.

-Next we can specify the install of the required perl modules using [cpan minus](http://search.cpan.org/~miyagawa/Menlo-1.9003/script/cpanm-menlo)
+Next we can specify the install of the required perl modules using [cpan minus](http://search.cpan.org/~miyagawa/Menlo-1.9003/script/cpanm-menlo):

-    # Install cpanminus for perl modules
-    RUN apt-get install -y cpanminus

     # Install perl modules
     RUN cpanm --force CPAN::Meta \